owncloud-archive/documentation/admin_manual/configuration_user/user_auth_ldap.rst

 .. figure:: ../images/ldap-expert.png

-In the Expert Settings fundamental behavior can be adjusted to your needs.
-The configuration should be well-tested before starting production use.
+.. warning:: In the Expert Settings fundamental behavior can be adjusted to your needs.
+The
+    configuration should be well-tested before starting production use.

 Internal Username:
   The internal username is the identifier in ownCloud for LDAP users.
 By default